 Frequently Asked Questions

-Connect Groups are gatherings of 5-15 people either in a home or general location.
+Connect Groups are gatherings of 3-15 people either on-site at our church, in a home or at a general location.
 Groups meet to encourage each other, study and apply God’s Word and serve together.
-Our next Connect Group kicks off March 27th through the week of April 18th.
+Our next Connect Group kicks off September 11th and runs throughout the Fall.

 There are both biblical and practical reasons to join a small group.
 From a Biblical perspective both Jesus and the early church participated in small groups.
 Jesus gathered a group of 12 to share life together with him and to serve together.
 The church from its very beginning met in both temple courts and house to house (Acts 5:42).